 - 98% covered chiropractic

-From April I will be offering Laser Light Therapies to all species of animals.
+From April I am offering Laser Light Therapies to all species of animals.

 Laser light therapy is beneficial for any animals suffering with the following;

-Skin conditions: wounds, lacerations, hot-spots, abscesses, saddle sores, habronema, proud flesh, acral lick granulomas, bruising, otitis externa, pyoderma, pododermatitis, skin allergies, eczema, etc.
+Skin conditions: wounds, gashes, hot-spots, abscesses, saddle sores, habronema, proud flesh, acral lick granulomas, bruising, otitis externa, pyoderma, pododermatitis, skin allergies, eczema, etc.